leanix-public/scripts/transferVsmServices/README.md

 This script is for transferring services from a pathfinder based VSM workspace to VSM.

 ## Running
-python3 transferVsmServices --oldvsm_apitoken <api-token from a technical user old system> --newvsm_apitoken <api-token from a technical user new system>
+python3 transferVsmServices --oldvsm_apitoken "api-token from a technical user old system" --newvsm_apitoken "api-token from a technical user new system"

 ## Troubleshooting
 It could be necessary to update the following url's.
 Please make sure you have the correct URL's set for your specific Workspaces. de-svc / demo-de might differ.